Comics Update

 Shit Just Got Real

-Josh Kramer is a blogger, cartoonist, fromager.
-I live in White River Junction, VT and I go to the Center for Cartoon Studies.
+Josh Kramer is a blogger, cartoonist, journalist, etc. I'm the Editor of The Cartoon Picayune.
+I live in Washington, DC and I just graduated from the Center for Cartoon Studies.
+See work by me and my classmates.

 Older Posts